twizzz/php_login/README.md

 *************************************************************************************************************************

-I've forked this project from [peredurabefrog][https://github.com/peredurabefrog/phpSecureLogin].
-He got the code snipped from [wikihow][http://www.wikihow.com/Create-a-Secure-Login-Script-in-PHP-and-MySQL].
+I've forked this project from [peredurabefrog](https://github.com/peredurabefrog/phpSecureLogin).
+He got the code snipped from [wikihow](http://www.wikihow.com/Create-a-Secure-Login-Script-in-PHP-and-MySQL).
 I decided to adopt this project as my first with PHP.
-I'm open for new ideas an improfements of any kind.
-Since I'm doning this in my sparetime it might need time to come forwards.
+I'm open for new ideas and improvements of any kind.
+Since I'm doing this in my spare time it might need time to come forwards.

 *************************************************************************************************************************